Last Night’s Best-est Fashion Party Looks

 At Club 58 at BG, hosted by Linda Fargo, Peter Dundas, and Eugenie Niarchos.

-Best Couple’s Costume: DJ Little Dress and Julian S.
+Best Couples Costume: DJ Little Dress and Julian S.

 At 1OAK celebrates NYFW with the Martinez Brothers.